tlabs-data/tablesaw-parquet/README.md

 dependencies, or if you are using this library on Windows.

+## Note on logging

+__tablesaw-parquet__  uses the same logging framework than  __tablesaw__  ([slf4j](https://www.slf4j.org/)).
+It only logs performance indicators at DEBUG level, and a few WARNings when using options inherited from  __tablesaw__  that have no effect with this library.
+It never logs any data nor authentication information.

+The internal parquet reader we are using (`org.apache.parquet.hadoop.InternalParquetRecordReader`) logs the data it reads at DEBUG level.
+It should be configured at least at INFO level to avoid data leaking in the logs.
+Its performance indicators are logged at INFO level.

+No slf4j binding is provided by  __tablesaw-parquet__  nor by  __tablesaw__ .

 ## Data type conversion

 #### Default conversion when reading a parquet file (parquet to tablesaw)